 Connemara is also known for its lively traditional culture.
 One of the few remaining Gaeltachts (Irish-speaking regions), it has a thriving folk music scene and hosts local festivals including the Connemara Mountain Walking Festival which features guided walks for a range of levels.

-Long-distance walking holidays in Ireland
+The best walking holidays in Ireland

 Unlike centre-based walking holidays, point-to-point (or inn-to-inn) long distance walks generally follow 'official' paths, typically on way-marked trails.
 You'll walk from inn to inn, with your baggage following behind via a luggage transfer service.
 The following are some of Ireland's popular long-distance walks and can be organised either DIY or with the help of a walking holiday company.